coop-digital/coop-cvi/README.md

 * IE11 and graceful degradation on IE10
 * Latest 3 versions of Safari, Chrome, iOS Safari, Android Chrome, Edge, and Firefox

+### Notes

+If fonts need updating - including icon font - please note that font url points to external CDN.
+So release to CDN to see changes in localhost.
+The reason is that external users won't have to host fonts themselves if the font path is absolute.
 ___

 **All rights reserved Coop Danmark A/S**